OPALX-project/OPALX-project.github.io/runOPAL.md

 replaced in the template file by the *runOPAL.py* script.
 A symbol in the data file maybe looks like **CHARGE**, the corresponding symbol in the template file will look like **\_CHARGE\_**.

-# Recognized Environment Variables by the Scripts
+# Recognized Environment Variables by  *runOPAL.py*

 There are 5 environment variables recognized by the *runOPAL.py*:
    1. *TEMPLATES*
    2. *FIELDMAPS*
    3. *OPAL_EXE_PATH*